pawamoy/copier-pdm/docs/work.md

-If you don't have the `make` command, you can use `bash scripts/setup.sh` instead, or even just `poetry install` if you don't plan on using multiple Python versions
+If you don't have the `make` command, you can use `bash scripts/setup.sh` instead, or even just `poetry install` if you don't plan on using multiple Python versions.

 Now you can start writing and editing code in `src/your_package`.